sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 &#42; The four mandatory procedures are: [Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602), [Application Programming Interface](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604), [Privacy and Monitoring of Network and Device Use Information Notices](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32607), and [IT Security Controls](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32611)

-With such strong a strong focus on CIOs, the TB Policy on Service and Digital formally recognizes the **ubiquitous nature of technology in delivering services** to Canadians.
+With such a focus on CIOs, TB formally recognizes the **ubiquitous nature of technology in delivering services** to Canadians.
+Because CIOs are accountable for such a large number of requirements, we claim they also need to be in a position to determine _how_ technology investments are to be managed.

 Technology is no longer a back-office function.
 It's at the core of service delivery.
-Anyone working in technology already knew that, but they now have the attention of **elected officials**.
+Anyone working in technology already knew that[^1], but they now have the attention of **elected officials**.
 This means that in order for policy makers to affect Canadians, they will need to go through technology delivery.
-If technology is not responsive enough, the lag between Policy making and service delivery directly impacts departments ability to fulfill their mandates.
-Policy makers looking for data to inform their evidence-based decision making (user feedback loops) will be stored in databases, managed by software.
+If technology is not responsive enough, the lag between Policy making and service delivery will directly impact departments ability to fulfill their mandates.
+Policy makers looking for data to inform their evidence-based decision making (i.e. user feedback loops) will be stored in databases, managed by software.
+At ESDC, we find this articulated as the [Business Delivery Modernization's (BDM) 2nd main objective: Policy Agility](http://blogs-blogues.prv/ntn-bnt/bdm-not-just-another-acronym-its-an-initiative-transforming-service-delivery-as-we-know-it/).

 <div style="display: block; width: inherit; text-align: center;">
     <a href="/ITStrategy/assets/images/digital_feedback_loop.png" style="display: block">